 - Lacerations, Cuts, Scrapes, Bruises, Road rash

 The statute of limitations for personal injury and wrongful death lawsuits differ.
-In Florida, you must file a personal injury claim within four years from the date of the accident.
+In Florida, you must file a personal injury claim within two years from the date of the accident.

 In wrongful death cases, the time frame to file is two years from the date of the death.
 If you don’t file your claim within the applicable statute of limitations, your lawsuit will likely be dismissed and you will be barred from pursuing your claim.
 Of course, there are exceptions to these limitations, however, they are quite rare and should be discussed with a personal injury lawyer serving Tamarac.Protect Your Right to Compensation After an Accident in Broward County